 Log Cabin Orchard

 At the Log Cabin Orchard, you can pick-your-own apples and pumpkins any day of the week (stocks depending).
-And don’t miss the assortment of delicious baked goods, apple cider and their specialty churros (fried apple cider sticks) at the café!
+On weekends, don’t miss the assortment of delicious baked goods, apple cider and their specialty churros (fried apple cider sticks) at the café!
 This orchard is about 35-minutes south of Ottawa’s downtown core in the community of Osgoode.
-Pick-your-own available.
+Pick-your-own available (apples and pumpkins).